kaisenlinux/minikube/site/content/en/docs/commands/start.md

                                           		The key should be '.' separated, and the first part before the dot is the component to apply the configuration to.
                                           		Valid components are: kubelet, kubeadm, apiserver, controller-manager, etcd, proxy, scheduler
                                           		Valid kubeadm parameters: ignore-preflight-errors, dry-run, kubeconfig, kubeconfig-dir, node-name, cri-socket, experimental-upload-certs, certificate-key, rootfs, skip-phases, pod-network-cidr
-      --extra-disks int                   Number of extra disks created and attached to the minikube VM (currently only implemented for hyperkit and kvm2 drivers)
+      --extra-disks int                   Number of extra disks created and attached to the minikube VM (currently only implemented for hyperkit, kvm2, and qemu2 drivers)
       --feature-gates string              A set of key=value pairs that describe feature gates for alpha/experimental features.
       --force                             Force minikube to perform possibly dangerous operations --force-systemd                     If set, force the container runtime to use systemd as cgroup manager.
 Defaults to false.